All Episodes

 And the voters are saying, screw this.

-We have given you majorities in both houses, and we don't see any evidence of it.
+We have given you majorities in both houses and we don't see any evidence of it.

-And they're livid.
+And they're limited.

-It's not just you know, Trump is coming off as more authentic than the people these Republicans are voting for.
+It's not just, you know, Trump is coming off as more authentic than the people these Republicans are voting for.

 Many of them.